EcompJr/CCECOMP/README.md

 # CCECOMP
-Projeto do site do Colegiado do Curso
+Projeto do site do Colegiado do Curso de Engenharia de Computação

+# Licença
+This project is licensed under the MIT License